alecristia/CDSwordSeg/README2.txt

 ********************** PART 2 ******************
 GOAL: segmenting a corpus

-1. Make sure you have prepared your corpus as explained in part 1, and that you have an appropriate do_ .sh file in algos/AG -- if you don't know what this means, ask Alex
+1. In a terminal window, navigate to the algoComp/ subfolder

 2. If you didn't do it before (PART 1), adapt the following variables and copy-paste them into a terminal

-KEYNAME="bernsteincds"
+ABSPATH="`pwd`/"
-RESFOLDER="/Users/caofrance/Documents/tests/res_bernsteincds/"
+KEYNAME="bernsteinads"
-LANGUAGE="english"
+RESFOLDER="/Users/caofrance/Documents/tests/res_bernsteinads/"

 3. Run segmentation as follows: